 The City has updated its tableland tree compensation ratios, which was guided by the desire to link the loss of ecosystem services more closely to the size of the tree proposed for removal.
-Previously, all healthy tableland trees 15 cm diameter at breast height (dbh) or greater were compensated at a ratio of 3:1.
-This blanket ratio overcompensated for smaller trees, while undercompensated for large trees.
+All trees starting at a minimum of 7 cm diameter at breast height (dbh) are required to be compensated for.

-Through a comprehensive background review of neighbouring municipalities' tree compensation ratios, the City is moving forward with the following tableland tree compensation ratios for healthy trees:
+Through a comprehensive background review of neighbouring municipalities' tree compensation ratios and best practices, the City is adopting the following tableland tree compensation ratios for healthy trees: